cytomining/DeepProfiler-handbook/DeepProfiler-Handbook/docs/08-process.md

 This function reads the output features of DeepProfiler, including the metadata, aggregates, and saves the data in a Pycytominer and Cytominer-eval readable data frame format.

-Make sure to install this version of pycytominer:
+Make sure to install this version of Pycytominer:

 ```